 Functional requirements, at a more detailed level, describe functions that each element in the architecture performs or will perform in the future.
 Appendix C contains a table that summarizes the functions by element for the Lawrence-Douglas County Region.
-(Note: Appendix C will be included in the Revised Draft ITS Architecture.
-Version 4.0 of Turbo Architecture to support Version 6 of the National ITS Architecture was not available when this draft was prepared but is scheduled for release in late fall 2007).

-4.2.
-Standards
+4.2 Standards

 Standards are an important tool that will allow efficient implementation of the elements in the Lawrence-Douglas County Regional ITS Architecture over time.
 Standards facilitate deployment of interoperable systems at local, regional, and national levels without impeding innovation as technology advances, vendors change, and as new approaches evolve.
 The USDOT's ITS Joint Program Office is supporting Standards Development Organizations (SDOs) with an extensive, multi-year program of accelerated, consensus-based standards development to facilitate successful ITS deployment in the United States.

-Table 7 (to be included when the draft is revised so the most recent version of Turbo Architecture can be used) identifies each of the ITS standards that could apply to ITS deployments in the Lawrence-Douglas County Region.
+Table 8 identifies each of the ITS standards that could apply to ITS deployments in the Lawrence-Douglas County Region.
 These standards are based on the physical subsystem architecture flows previously identified in Section 3.5.2.

-Table 7 - Lawrence-Douglas County Applicable ITS Standards
+Table 8 - Lawrence-Douglas County Applicable ITS Standards